News3 min read

 Best values right now

 3-year-old EVs.
-Battery technology has matured enough that a 2023 EV has most of the same practical capabilities as a 2026 one.
-Range degradation on quality lithium packs over 3 years is typically 3–5%.
-The savings versus new are often class="relative z-10"2,000– class="relative z-10"8,000.
+Battery tech has matured enough that a 2023 EV does nearly everything a 2026 one does.
+Range loss on a quality pack over three years is typically 3–5%, and the savings versus new are often class="relative z-10"2,000– class="relative z-10"8,000.

 Full-size trucks, 2–4 years old.
-The correction in truck values has been real.
-A 2-year-old F-150 or Silverado with 25,000 miles is class="relative z-10"0,000– class="relative z-10"4,000 cheaper than a new equivalent equipped identically, and the vehicles are mechanically near-new.
+The truck correction is real.
+A 2-year-old F-150 or Silverado with 25,000 miles is class="relative z-10"0,000– class="relative z-10"4,000 under an identically equipped new one, and mechanically it's near-new.

 If you're selling or trading in